Cyprus Space Exploration Organisation: Cyprus Space Cluster

 The Cyprus Space Cluster was founded by CSEO in August 2014 and via regular innovation competitions and the “CSEO Space Startups” programme (see below), startup companies are created, supported and added to this cluster.

 Promoting space innovation

 Space startups programme

 CSEO as founding member of the Copernicus Academy of the European Commission (which aims to utilise space data for improving life on Earth) launched in October 2017 the “CSEO Space Startups” programme, a series of weekly innovation and entrepreneurship workshops that nurture, mentor and educate young talented Cypriots in utilising satellite data into innovative new products and commercial applications, forming startups that will be incubated into space companies.

-Through these programs, CSEO engages with creative talent and expertise throughout Cyprus, in order to make space accessible but also to provide solutions to issues faced on earth today, stimulating innovation and high-tech entrepreneurship, that will benefit our citizens and the future of our planet.
+Through these programs, CSEO attempts to engage with talent and expertise throughout Cyprus, in order to make space accessible but also to provide solutions to issues faced on earth today, trying to stimulate innovation and high-tech entrepreneurship, that they believe will benefit humanity and earth.